 The Lake Huron Partnership member agencies work within the context of laws and regulations to adopt common objectives, implement cooperative programs, and collaborate to address environmental threats to Lake Huron.
 Many existing federal, tribal, state, provincial and local environmental laws and regulations directly contribute to the restoration and protection of Lake Huron.
-These laws and regulations prohibit the manufacture and use of certain toxic chemicals (e.g., mercury, PCBs), protect species of conservation concern (e.g., Lake Sturgeon), enforce rules to stop the introduction of invasive species (e.g., ballast water management in vessels), and provide responsible oversight to major land developments (e.g., environmental impact assessments).
+These laws and regulations prohibit the manufacture and use of certain toxic chemicals (e.g., mercury, PCBs), protect species of conservation concern (e.g., Lake Sturgeon), enforce rules to stop the introduction of invasive species (e.g., ballast water management in vessels, cleaning of recreational boats, the movement of species listed as "injurious to wildlife"), and provide responsible oversight to major land developments (e.g., environmental impact assessments).
 A description of 35 pieces of existing legislation relevant to Lake Huron are listed in Appendix B, including the Canadian Environmental Protection Act (1999), and the U.S. Clean Water Act (1972).